-Certain recognizable company names appear on this list, including: 3M (manufacturer of a variety of consumer and industrial supplies), Dauphin (producer of office furniture), Avery Dennison (best known for its adhesive labels and packaging), Burlington Industries (owner of Burlington Coat Factory), and "JIFFY" Foodservice (which makes baking mixes such as corn bread or blueberry muffins).
+According to the NCIA website66, certain recognizable company names appear on this list, including a major manufacturer of a variety of consumer and industrial supplies, a producer of office furniture, a company best known for its adhesive labels and packaging, a pioneer in the production of synthetic fabrics, and a manufacturer of dry baking mixes.
 What we are unable to know from this listing without further disclosure by the companies is the nature of the relationship with prison industries.
-Are inmates making desk chairs for Dauphin to sell to retail customers?
-Is JIFFY Foodservice providing mixes to the prison for inmate consumption, or are inmates producing products that JIFFY is reselling?
-Are inmates producing coats or other products for sale in Burlington Coat Factory stores, or is there another reason Burlington is an NCIA member?
-It has been well-documented66 recently that 3M may be connected to products made by inmates in Chinese prisons, but anecdotal stories we've been told allege that 3M may also be connected to domestic prisons.
+Are incarcerated people making desk chairs for this NCIA member who produces office furniture to sell to retail customers?
+Is the NCIA member that manufactures baking mixes providing mixes to the prison for in-house consumption, or are incarcerated workers producing products that the member is reselling?
+Are incarcerated workers producing coats or other products for sale in the NICA member's stores, or is there another reason a major clothing retailer is an NCIA member?
+It was well-documented67 in 2018 that at least one NCIA member may be connected to products made by those incarcerated in Chinese prisons, but anecdotal stories we've been told allege that the same company may also be connected to domestic prisons.